gibbardsteve/terraform-bootstrap/README.md

 ## Prerequisites

-Clone this repo locally, ensure terraform is intalled (brew install terraform)
+Clone this repo locally, ensure terraform is installed (brew install terraform)

 ### Usage

 **One: Create a user for terraform**
-Create a terraform user with privileges to create S3 and DynamoDb in the AWS IAM console.
+Create a terraform user with privileges to:

+- create S3
+- create DynamoDb

 **Two: Add access keys to user**
 Create a access key credentials for the terraform user in the IAM console under Security Credentials.